Sep 30, 2024

 Picking whitelisted CAs from Ryan's list, found that GlobalSign should be added, and that it already signs Google's GTS CA's (so latter are unnecessary), while "Baltimore CyberTrust Root" seem to be a strange omission, as it signs CloudFlare's CA cert, which should've been a major thing on the pie chart in that eIDAS open letter.

-This is definitely not a solution to Web PKI being a big pile of dung, made as an afterthough and then abused relentlessly and intentionally, but I think a good low-effort bandaid against clumsy mass-MitM by whatever random crooks on the network, in ISPs and idiot governments.
+This is definitely not a solution to Web PKI being a big pile of dung, made as an afterthough and then abused relentlessly and intentionally, with no apparent incentive or hope for fixes, but I think a good low-effort bandaid against clumsy mass-MitM by whatever random crooks on the network, in ISPs and idiot governments.

-One long-term issue with this approach though, is that if used at any scale, it further shifts control over CA trust from e.g. Mozilla's p11-kit bundle to those dozen giant CAs above, who will then realistically have to share their CAs with other orgs and groups (as they're the only ones on the CA list), ossifies them to be in control of Web PKI in the future over time, and makes "trusting" them meaningless non-decision (as you can't avoid that, even as/if/when they have to sign sub-CAs for whatever shady bad actors in secret).
+And a long-term problem with this approach, is that if used at any scale, it further shifts control over CA trust from e.g. Mozilla's p11-kit bundle to those dozen giant root CAs above, who will then realistically have to sign even more and more powerful intermediate CAs for other orgs and groups (as they're the only ones on the CA list), ossifying them to be in control of Web PKI in the future over time, and makes "trusting" them meaningless non-decision (as you can't avoid that, even as/if/when they have to sign sub-CAs for whatever shady bad actors in secret).

 To be fair, there are proposals and movements to remedy this situation, like Certificate Transparency and various cert and TLS policies/parameters' pinning, but I'm not hugely optimistic, and just hope that a quick fix like this might be enough to be on the right side of "you don't need to outrun the bear, just the other guy" metaphor.